-Chappan Indore or Chappan Dukan in Indore is not one shop but a collection of 56 shops for the foodie in you!
-Now, of course with time and popularity more shops have been added by demand and another lane has come up with more food shops.
+Chappan Indore or 56 Dukan Indore is not one shop but a collection of 56 shops for the foodie in you!
+Now, of course with time and popularity more shops have been added due to the rising demand and another lane has come up with more Indore speciality food.
 But don’t confuse Chappan Indore with Chappan Bhog Indore which is a famous sweet shop in Indore.
 Read more about Chappan Bazar Indore on 56 Dukan Indore wiki.

 Chappan Indore Timings: